Building a culture of transformation

 The culture has changed.
 By moving from an old fashioned, paper-based system to a more agile electronic system, it has brought our staff on the journey.
 The Create platform is future-flexible and also provides an opportunity for us to upskill several team members.
 Plus, the beauty of the AppShare means we can share applications with other councils, making development faster than we could ever have imagined.

 Lee Gallagher, Customer Services & Digital Transformation Manager

 The next projects on Hertsmere’s agenda are revolutionising their complaints process, freedom of information requests and replacing their e-forms package with a low-code system.

-Hertsmere are also fully engaging with Netcall’s Community and AppShare, understanding the advantages that they can gain by sharing with other councils.
-They are happy to share all the processes that they are building with other councils across the country.
+Hertsmere are also fully engaging with Netcall’s Community and AppShare, understanding the advantages they can gain by sharing with other councils.
+They are happy to share all processes they are building with other councils across the country.

-But most importantly, they have benefitted from contact and discussion with other low-code users and have been able to download apps for processes that are similar to theirs.
+But most importantly, they have benefitted from contact and discussion with other low-code users — being able to download apps for processes similar to theirs.

-It speeds up their build time even more as they can start with an accelerator from the AppShare which is 80% finished, leaving them to tweak to their own processes and branding.
+This speeds up their build time even more.
+They can start with an accelerator from the AppShare which is 80% finished, leaving them to tweak it to their own processes and branding.